U8NWXD/oppia-wiki/Debug-backend-tests.md

 The Python debugger, or [pdb](https://docs.python.org/3/library/pdb.html), is very helpful for debugging tests.
 It is very similar to [GDB](https://www.gnu.org/software/gdb/), the GNU Debugger, in case you are familiar with GDB already.

 With pdb, you set break points to tell the debugger where to pause when executing your code.
-When the debugger pauses, you are dropped into a debugging shell where you can execute any normal Python commands.
+When the debugger pauses, you are dropped into a debugging shell where you can execute normal Python statements or pdb commands.
 The shell reflects the state of your program at the break point, so you can print out variable values, call functions, and even change variables in your program.

 ### Step 1: Insert break points